John Manship: Early life

 Baptised on 4 August 1726 at the church of St Christopher le Stocks in the City of London, he was the first son of John Manship (1695–1749), a cloth merchant and son of the publisher Samuel Manship, and his wife Elizabeth (1706–1788), daughter of Robert Garbrand and his wife Mary Tredcroft.

 Business career

-At the age of 29 he was first elected to the Court of Directors that controlled the East India Company as an overt supporter of Laurence Sulivan, who led what was called the India Interest.
-This faction of the board lost its influence with the death of Sulivan in 1786 and Manship then joined the group known as the City Interest.
+At the age of 29, Manship was first elected to the court of directors that controlled the East India Company as an overt supporter of Laurence Sulivan, who led what was called the India Interest.
+This faction of the board lost its influence with the death of Sulivan in 1786, and Manship then joined the group known as the City Interest.
 This brought him into conflict with Henry Dundas.
-As the most senior director, Manship was three times nominated for Deputy Chair of the Company, which would mean that he would then automatically progress to the Chair, but the hostility of Dundas ensured he never got the post.
-However he did serve on a number of committees including the Secret Committee, the most powerful.
+As the most senior director, Manship was three times nominated for deputy chair of the company, which would mean that he would then automatically progress to the chair, but the hostility of Dundas ensured he never got the post.
+However, he did serve on a number of committees including the Secret Committee, the most powerful.
 In May 1809, when he was aged 82, he was disqualified from further service.